x

 Contraband and lack of supervision:

-The Department of Justice also honed in on lack of supervision and highlighted the impact contraband plays on safety behind bars — and in the community.
+The Department of Justice also honed in on the lack of supervision and highlighted the impact contraband has on safety behind bars — and in the community.

 "Violence and lack of supervision and control in state facilities too often threaten those who are outside the prison walls," U.S. Attorney for the Southern District of Georgia Jill Steinberg said at the conference.

-The report highlights "multiple credible reports" of families of inmates being shaken down by gang members, threatening to harm their loved one if they don't get what they demand.
+The report highlights "multiple credible reports" of gang members shaking down families of inmates, threatening to harm their loved ones if they don't get what they demand.

-With the lack of adequate staffing, it creates a "unsafe and chaotic living environment," the DOJ says.
+With the lack of adequate staffing, it creates an "unsafe and chaotic living environment," the DOJ says.

 "Individuals inside the prisons can convey and carry out those threats because of the lack of supervision, using widely available contraband cellphones that provide unsupervised contact with the criminal networks outside the prison walls," Steinberg said.

-This includes efforts by federal prosecutors to tackle contraband networks getting drugs, weapons and more into Georgia prisons.
+Steinberg highlighted recent prosecution efforts from her office, attempting to tackle contraband networks getting drugs, weapons and more into Georgia prisons.

 How to correct conditions: